1. Help Center

 Operating Income

 On the Income Statement, this is computed by subtracting both Cost of Sales and Operating Expenses from Revenue.
-The Operating Income measures the profit realized from a business operation
+The Operating Income measures the profit realized from a business operation.

-Percent of Another Account
+% of Another Account

 Allows you to apply a driver based on a percentage of another account or input from the staffing table, custom table, goals, or KPI library.